 16.5. harvesting or otherwise collecting information about users, including email addresses and phone numbers;

-16.6. without express written permission from Company, using or attempting to use any engine, software, tool, agent, or other device or mechanism (including without limitation browsers, spiders, robots, avatars, or intelligent agents) to harvest or otherwise collect information from the Service for any use, including without limitation use on Third Party Websites;
+16.6. without express written permission from Company, using or attempting to use any engine, software, tool, agent, or other device or mechanism (including without limitation browsers, spiders, robots, avatars, or intelligent agents) to harvest or otherwise collect information or content from the Service for any use, including without limitation use on Third Party Websites;

 16.7. accessing content or data not intended for you, or logging into a server or account that you are not authorized to access;